-- 21. What is the connectivity?
-Network, SCSI, FireWire, USB, Ethernet, or other?
-Ethernet (10/100, automatic switching). - 22.
-What is the size and weight of the printer?
-The printer weights 1598 lbs.
-(725 kg.). - 23.
+- 31. How many boxes arrive? - You can normally expect that two crates will arrive.
+One has the assembled printer inside.
+The other box has everything else which is needed. - 32.
 What is setup of the printer like?
-At least two days is needed. - 24.
-Realistically, what expenses must you incur for the installation, such as a fork-lift truck or crane to lift the printer off the truck?
-You will need a heavy-duty fork-lift truck.
+At least two days is needed. - 33.
+Realistically, what expenses must you incur for the installation, such as a fork-lift truck or crane to lift the printer off the truck? - You will need a heavy-duty fork-lift truck, to lift two and a half tons.

-Installation of the printer
+Installation of the Printer

-- 25. Can you handle the shipping crate with your team, or is a fork-lift required?
-You need a fork-lift truck. - 26.
+- 34. Can you handle the shipping crate with your team, or is a fork-lift required?
+You need a fork-lift truck. - 35.
 Does the printer come in one piece?
 Is the printer already put together?
-Yes, already assembled. - 27.
+Yes, already assembled. - 36.
 Between the day the printer arrives, how soon is it realistic to achieve full productivity?

 This time will depend on how much experience you have with printing with disperse dye ink on polyester.
 If this is your first machine, two weeks would be expected to acquire full productivity.

-Installation of the printer: instructions & manuals
+Installation of the Printer: Instructions and Manuals

-- How many manuals are available?
-Two: the main manual and an electrics schematic manual. - 29.
+- 37. How many manuals are available?

+Main manual and an electrics schematic manual. - 38.
 Is there a Site Preparation Guide?
 If so, is it helpful?
-Yes, there is a site preparation guide. - 30.
+Yes, there is a site preparation guide. - 39.
 How difficult is it to obtain the manuals BEFORE you buy the printer?

-If you have an appropriate interest, you can look at the manuals up front. - 31.
+If you have an appropriate interest, you can look at the manuals up front. - 40.
 What is the native language of these guides?
-Is the translation acceptable?
-The native language of the manuals is Italian and the translation into English is okay; some of the phrases are not perfect idiomatic English, but can still be understood. - 32.
+Is the translation acceptable?The native language of the manuals is Italian and the translation is good and easy to understand. - 41.
 Does the user's manual have a glossary?
-Most user's guides lack a glossary.

-- 33. Is there a Service Guide?
-Yes. - 34.
+Most user's guides lack a glossary. - 42.
+Is there a Service Guide?
+Yes. - 43.
 Is the Service Guide available to the end-user, or only to the service tech engineer?

 When I visit printshops around the world, some operators have a service manual and others prefer to let the service tech engineer from the distributor or manufacturer take care of this level of service.